katherinejlu/ece3400/lab2.md

 else if (fft_log_out[47]<75){
       digitalWrite(13, LOW);
 }
 ```

 Pin 13 corresponds to an led output on the Arduino Uno.
 Below is a video of the Arduino Uno illuminating pin 13 in response to the 7 kHz signal.
 Note that the pin illuminates when the treasure is brought within ~6 in. of the transistor, but turns off once it is out of range.

 <video width="460" height="270" controls preload>
     <source src="resources/irlightdetection.mp4"></source>
 </video>

+We will need to modify the circuit to include a band pass filter in order to better detect multiple discrete frequencies (multiple treasures).